saadullahsaeed/pub-sub/README.md

 ## Benchmarks

-In the simplest scenario (one consumer, one producer) on a high-end Macbook (i7, 16GB) the result is 5000 ns per operation.
+In the simplest scenario (one consumer, one producer) on a high-end Macbook (i7, 16GB) the result is 2500-3000 ns per operation.
 You can run the tests on your own system, via 'make a-benchmark-check' command.
-These tests also show that reusing a Publisher saves you only several nanoseconds.
+These tests also show that reusing a Publisher saves you some hundreds of nanoseconds.